Collaborative Learning via Prediction Consensus: Proof of Theorem

-\begin{claim} Given Assumption~\ref{assump-positivity of W}, matrix product of any $n$ elements of $\{\Wv^{(t)}\}$ are SIA (SIA stands for stochastic, irreducible and aperiodic) for $n\geq 1$. \end{claim} \begin{proof} According to Assumption~\eqref{assump-positivity of W}, all $\Wv^{(t)}$'s are positive, and thus we have any product of $\Wv^{(t)}$'s being positive in each entry, which is equivalent to the graph introduced by the product being fully connected.
+\begin{claim} Given Assumption~\ref{assump-positivity of W}, the matrix product of any $n$ elements of $\{\Wv^{(t)}\}$ are SIA (SIA stands for stochastic, irreducible and aperiodic) for $n\geq 1$. \end{claim} \begin{proof} According to the assumption that all $\Wv^{(t)}$'s are positive, and thus we have any product of $\Wv^{(t)}$'s being positive in each entry, which is equivalent to the graph introduced by the product being fully connected.
 Being fully connected implies being strongly connected.
-According to Definitions~\ref{def-irreducibility-graph}~\ref{def-strongly-connected-graph}, irreducibility follows. \\ By the product being positive, we also have its diagonal entries being all positive.
-According to Definition~\ref{def-aperiodicity}, aperiodicity follows.\\ The product of row-stochastic matrices remains row-stochastic: for $\bm{A}$ and $\BB$ row stochastic, we have the product $\bm{A}\BB$ remains row-stochastic. \\ Thus, we have any product of $\Wv^{(t)}$'s being irreducible, aperiodic and stochastic (SIA). \end{proof}
+According to Definitions~\ref{def-irreducibility-graph}~\ref{def-strongly-connected-graph}, irreducibility follows.

+By the product being positive, we also have its diagonal entries being all positive.
+According to Definition~\ref{def-aperiodicity}, aperiodicity follows.

+The product of row-stochastic matrices remains row-stochastic: for $\bm{A}$ and $\BB$ row stochastic, we have the product $\bm{A}\BB$ remains row-stochastic. \\ Thus, we have any product of $\Wv^{(t)}$'s being irreducible, aperiodic and stochastic (SIA). \end{proof}

 \begin{theorem}[Rewrite of~\citet{prod_stochastic}] Let $\bm{A}_1$, ..., $\bm{A}_k$ be square row stochastic matrices of the same order and any product of the $\bm{A}$'s (of whatever length) is SIA.
 When $k \rightarrow \infty$, the product of $\bm{A}_1$, ..., $\bm{A}_k$ gets reduced to a matrix with identity rows. \end{theorem}